JDN89/crafting_interpreters/rlox/README.md

 - report error

+- Part where you write java code to producre ast -> look into how to do this in rust with macros

 ## Error handling:

 ? propagates the error to the caller of the function, so unwrap OR return ERR(From::from(err)).
 In our case the cli is the caller of main